If you haven’t already, check out this article: Bluetooth or WiFi not connecting? Try this first!

 - To ensure that Joule’s WiFi is working, try connecting to an open (unsecured) network, mobile hotspot, or an alternate access point.
 If the connection is successful, please check the settings on your router again.

-- Finally, please refer to your router / access point manual or contact your internet service provider to see how to check these settings on your individual equipment.
+- Please refer to your router and/or internet modem's manual and contact your internet service provider / router manufacturer for additional troubleshooting and information regarding your individual equipment.